Skip to main content

 • Direct Primary Care in Philadelphia - how membership covers this kind of care.

 Medical Disclaimer: This resource is educational and does not constitute medical advice.
-Hormone therapy is a personal decision with real trade-offs.
-Talk with Dr. Ash about whether this approach is right for your situation, especially if you have a history of breast cancer, blood clots, or recent cardiovascular events.
+Hormone therapy is a personal decision that carries trade-offs.
+Talk with Dr. Ash about whether this approach fits your situation, and bring up any history of breast cancer, blood clots, or recent cardiovascular events.

 Ashvin Vijayakumar MD (Dr. Ash)